Caleb-Huo/openai_sentiment_stock/README.md

                      client_secret='your_client_secret',
                      user_agent='your_user_agent')
 ```
-Replace 'your_client_id', 'your_client_secret', and 'your_user_agent' with your actual credentials and a descriptive user agent.
 6. cessing Reddit Data:
 Now, you can use the reddit object to access various functionalities of the Reddit API, such as reading posts, comments, and other data from specific subreddits.
 ```